LifeBogger presents the Full Story of a Football Genius best known by the Nickname; ” The Bosnian Diamond”.

 Edin Dzeko’s Strengths: He is Compassionate, artistic, intuitive, gentle, wise and very musical.

-Edin Dzeko’s Weaknesses: Edin could be Fearful, overly trusting, he sometimes gets sad out of little reasons and have the desire to escape reality.
+Edin Dzeko’s Weaknesses: Edin could be Fearful, and overly trusting, he sometimes gets sad out of little reasons and has the desire to escape reality.

 What Edin Dzeko likes: Being alone, sleeping, music, romance, visual media and spiritual themes